 Full-time employees

 Full-time employees work an average of 38 hours each week.
-They're usually employed on a permanent basis or on a fixed term contract.
+They’re usually employed permanently or on a fixed term contract.

 On this page: